 1. If you’re an off-campus user, connect to the Internet as you would under any normal circumstance.
 If you’re an on-campus user, log onto your computer as you would any normal workday.

-2. Open a 32-bit web browser (e.g. Firefox 2+, Internet Explorer 6+, Safari 2+) and go to https://citrix.luther.edu.
+2. Open a 32-bit web browser (e.g. Firefox, Chrome, Safari) and go to https://citrix.luther.edu.
 Login with your Norse Key username and the initial password you were provided.

-Once you are logged in to Citrix, the following window will appear.
+Once you are logged in to Citrix, a window will appear with all of the available programs.
 To start any program, click on that icon.